engineerlondon/engineerlondon.github.io/_posts/2019-11-22-Breadth-First-Search.markdown

 mathjax: true
 ---
 Graphs and Trees are a versatile way of representing the real world, described in terms of nodes (ie the entities of interest) and edges (ie the links between the nodes), examples include:
-* A social network of relationships
+* A social network of relationships.
+* Travel routing:
-* Travel routing; flights between airports where the airports are the nodes and the routes are the edges.
-Or towns are the nodes and roads are the edges.
-Or pubs and rivers are the edges
+	* Flights where airports are nodes and flight routes are edges.
+	* Towns are nodes and roads the edges.
+	* Pubs and rivers are edges.
-* Internet connections to properties where properties are nodes and telephone lines are the edges.
+* Internet connections to properties where properties are nodes and telephone lines are edges.

-The multi dimensional nature of graph structures enables reduces the complexity of creating a digital representation of relationships.
+The multi dimensional nature of graph structures reduces the complexity of creating a digital representation of relationships.
 It is important to note that data in a graph structure is not necessarily connected.

-Being able to traverse graphs is valuable, we can find the shortest path between locations, or the number of friends connecting two indirviduals on a social network.
+Consequently being able to traverse graphs is valuable, we can find the shortest path between locations or the number of friends connecting two indirviduals on a social network.
-Breadth First Search (BFS) and Depth First Search (DFS) are two core tools that enable the finding of a specific connected node in a graph starting from a known node.
+* Breadth First Search (BFS) and Depth First Search (DFS) are two core tools that enable the finding of a specific connected node in a graph starting from a known node.
+* BFS can be used to efficiently evaluate the shortest path.
-* BFS can be used to calculate the shortest distance, and route from A to B.
+* In the same way BFS can be used to find the shortest route from A to B.

 # DFS vs BFS
 There are a number of situations where BFS is more appropriate than DFS and vice versa, the context of the interaction is crucial for choosing the right tool.